Calstock: St Michael and All Angels, Latchley Church

-In 1879 the "foundation stone of our long wished for church was laid".
+In 1879, the "foundation stone of our long wished for church was laid".
 Latchley church was designed by Piers St Aubyn, the same architect as Gunnislake.
 It was built three years later than Gunnislake at a cost of £1,147 as a chapel-of-ease dedicated to St Michael and All Angels.
 It was dedicated by the Bishop of Truro on 20 July 1883.
-After a bad attack of woodworm to the building in August 1968 it was closed to worshippers and in 1985 it was sold and used for a dwelling.
+After a bad attack of woodworm to the building in August 1968. it was closed to worshippers.
+In 1985, it was sold and used for a dwelling.

-Cotehele's Chapels
+Cotehele's chapels

 St. Katharine, House Chapel Cotehele

 In Cotehele, on the west side of Hall Court is the vicarage and chapel.
 The chapel, dedicated to St. Katharine and St. Anne, is connected to the main building via a small passageway leading to the dining room.
 The chapel is one of the oldest rooms in the house, alongside the Great Hall.
 It still has the original clock, a rare example from the Tudor period, still in operation today.